About Volunteer Central at Millersville University

 Recipient of The President's Higher Education Community Service Honor Roll with Distinction

 Millersville University has been named to the 2015 President's Higher Education Community Service Honor Roll with Distinction by the Corporation for National and Community Service.
 Selection to the Honor Roll is recognition from the highest levels of the federal government of Millersville University's commitment to service and civic engagement on our campus and in our nation.
 The President’s Higher Education Community Service Honor Roll, launched in 2006, annually recognizes institutions of higher education for their commitment to and achievement in community service.
 The President’s Honor Roll increases the public’s awareness of the contributions that colleges and their students make to local communities and the nation as a whole.

 Honor Roll with Distinction - 2009, 2010, 2011-12, 2013, 2014, 2015

 Community service is extra-curricular - it is something you do in addition to your academic studies.
 You may be doing community service through a student organization, fraternity or sorority, or club.
 You may enjoy helping others and want to volunteer in the local community on your own.
 Community service can also be a great way to get experience in the career you're planning or to explore something totally different.
-We have many ongoing programs for you to consider including After School Corps, our Alternative Spring Break Program, Into the Streets, and more.
+We have many ongoing programs for you to consider including After School Corps, our Alternative Spring Break Program, and more.